Today’s readings (click below to open in new tab/window):

 Psalms 99; 147:1-11, Leviticus 19:1-18, 1 Thessalonians 5:12-28, Matthew 6:19-24

-Amid rules like being cast out for eating sacrificed food after three days, God commands his people not to harvest to the edge of their fields, and not to pick up the fallen crops and grapes, so the poor and alien among them – those whom Jesus might call “the least of these” – can find food.
+Amid rules like being cast out for eating sacrificed food after three days, God commands his people not to harvest to the edge of their fields, and not to pick up the fallen crops and grapes.
+This is so the poor and alien among them – those whom Jesus might call “the least of these” – can find food.
 This practice, called gleaning, was a mandate to the nation.
 God tells his people to render justice impartially, without regard to poverty or wealth, foreshadowing Paul’s message that in Christ there is no slave or free.
 Perhaps most tellingly, God instructs them to “love your neighbor as yourself.”
-When most people use that phrase they’re thinking of Christ, not rule-laden Leviticus.
+When most people use that phrase they’re thinking of the Gospels, not rule-laden Leviticus.

 In 1 Thessalonians Paul advises: “test everything; hold fast to what is good.”
 When tackling difficult portions of the Old Testament, the standard against which we can test them is Christ’s message of love.
 Even though Christ tells us to refrain from judgment, we must be careful not to set the standard as “all is forgiven so anything goes.”
 The Old Testament, even the parts that seem barbaric by modern standards, contains many valuable lessons and we do ourselves a disservice if we dismiss or ignore them.
 At the very least, they help us understand how our perception of and relationship to God has evolved over the years.

 Paul also tells them “to admonish the idlers, encourage the faint hearted, help the weak, be patient with all of them.”
 From gleaners to Thessalonians, in every age God teaches us to love and care for all his children.

 Challenge: Be open-minded about weakness, whether yours or another’s.